 By most measures, it only takes about another 20% of cash to add a second person to a household of one.
 That’s the incremental cost of what a second person would need to live with you: their food, their clothing, anything else they would need, including insurance and other services.
 This is true regardless of whether a second income joins the household or not.

-The 35 million+ (and growing) solo householders are at the center of a cascading set of changes to the way our financial eco-system – defined as the way we earn, spend, and save – is organized.
+The 35 million+ (and growing) of those living alone today in North America are at the center of a cascading set of changes to the way our financial ecosystem – defined as the way we earn, spend, and save – is organized.

 Here are three financial trends of solo living we’re capturing early on: